 The lymph system includes the spleen, thymus, tonsils, bone marrow, lymph nodes and circulating white blood cells called lymphocytes.
 Lymphocytes and the lymph system are part of the immune system that protects the body from disease and infection.
 Cancers of the lymph system are referred to as Hodgkin’s lymphoma or non-Hodgkin’s lymphoma.

-Newly diagnosed lymphoma patients are required to undergo a number of tests and procedures to ensure accurate diagnosis and staging.
+Newly diagnosed lymphoma patients are typically required to undergo a number of tests and procedures to ensure accurate diagnosis and staging.
 Tests may include a lymph node biopsy, blood tests, a CT scan, PET scan and bone marrow biopsy.
 Some patients report that of these, the most difficult is the bone marrow biopsy.

 Bone marrow, found in the center of most large bones, is a spongy material that produces red blood cells, white blood cells and platelets.
 A bone marrow biopsy is used to evaluate how well the bone marrow is functioning and to determine if lymphoma is present.
 This is important because the presence of lymphoma in the bone marrow may change a patient’s therapy.
 In order to obtain a bone marrow sample, the physician must insert a needle through the skin, muscle and outer edge of bone.
 Although a bone marrow biopsy is typically associated with little pain and only takes about 10 to 20 minutes, many patients have fear and anxiety before this procedure.